-Oxford Canal - Transfer from Duke's Cut to Farmoor and Oxford Canal - Duke's Cut (SWOX) - Construction are in proximity to Pixey and Yarnton Meads SSSI (GWDTE), and Port Meadow with Wolvercote Common & Green SSSI (GWDTE), Port Meadow with Wolvercote Common & Green SSSI (GWDTE) and Hook Meadow and The Trap Grounds SSSI (GWDTE), with overlapping construction periods.
+Oxford Canal - Transfer from Duke's Cut to Farmoor and Oxford Canal - Duke's Cut (SWOX) - Construction are in proximity to the following SSSIs (which are also GWDTE): Wytham Woods SSSI, Wytham Ditches and Flushes SSSI, Pixey and Yarnton Meads SSSI, Port Meadow with Wolvercote Common & Green SSSI, Wolvercote Meadow SSSI, Cassington Meadows SSSI, and Hook Meadow and The Trap Grounds SSSI, with overlapping construction periods.
 Potential for cumulative effects on designated sites from noise air and light pollution.
 However, best practice construction method to reduce noise, light and dust pollution will be implemented to reduce effects.

-Abingdon Reservoir to Farmoor Reservoir pipeline and New Reservoir - SESRO 75Mm3 - Construction both have potential for indirect construction effects on Frilford Heath, Ponds &

-Fens (SSSI) (GWDTE) and Barrow Farm Fen (SSSI) (GWDTE), with potential for cumulative effects on the designated sites during construction resulting from light, noise and air pollution.
+Abingdon Reservoir to Farmoor Reservoir pipeline and New Reservoir - SESRO 75Mm3 - Construction both have potential for indirect construction effects on Frilford Heath, Ponds & Fens (SSSI) (GWDTE) and Barrow Farm Fen (SSSI) (GWDTE), with potential for cumulative effects on the designated sites during construction resulting from light, noise and air pollution.
 However, best practice construction method to reduce noise, light and dust pollution will be implemented to reduce effects.